 In the same way that the Old Testament was a precursor to the New Testament and a precursor to the Christian dispensation that will follow and surpass it, so Roman history was intended by God as a preparation for the birth of Christ.

-The story of the Roman Empire is told by Dante, through the mouth of Justinian who speaks for the entire canto.
-The story of the Roman Empire is told as the exploits of the eagle, the “aquila” of the first verse of Paradiso 6: “Poscia che Costantin l’aquila volse” (After Constantine had turned the Eagle [Par.
+The story of the Roman Empire is thus told through the mouth of Justinian, who (uniquely) speaks for the entire canto.
+The narration follows a very specific rhetorical template: the exploits that are recounted are not the exploits of specific generals or leaders, but are the exploits of the eagle that is the sign of the Roman Empire, the “aquila” of the first verse of Paradiso 6: “Poscia che Costantin l’aquila volse” (After Constantine had turned the Eagle [Par.
 6.1]).
-The eagle is the emblem of the Roman Empire, the “sacrosanto segno” (sacred standard [Par.
-6.32]) that in Paradiso 6 races through history.

-The narrative recounted by Justinian is complex, first because it embraces a substantial numbers of place names, battles, people, and events, all together betokening a very considerable amount of classical learning to have attained in the early fourteenth century.
+The narrative recounted by Justinian is complex, first because it embraces a substantial numbers of place names, battles, people, and events.
+Taken all together, this canto betokens a very considerable amount of classical learning to have attained in the early fourteenth century.

 perché tu veggi con quanta ragione si move contr’al sacrosanto segno e chi ’l s'appropria e chi a lui s’oppone.
 (Par.
 6.31-33)